nvi-inc/fs-vgos/fs-vgos.md

     !dts_id?0:Mark6-4605:1.0.24-1:1.2;

->**TODO:**  What are the values?
-What will an error look like?

-If you receive an error check that the Mark 6 servers are running.
+If you receive an error, check that the Mark 6 servers are running.
 The programs `cplane` and `dplane` need to be running on the Mark 6.
 These should startup after boot.